Shifting and splitting of resonance lines due to dynamical friction in plasmas

-In general, the solution of Eq. \eqref{eq:KineticEqForN}{} is an integral over the time history of the system that involves delays in the argument of $\omega_{b}\left(t\right)$.
-However, when stochastic collisions dominate the system's dynamics over other processes, the system memory is poorly retained and the dynamics instead become essentially local in time \citep{duarte2018analytical,LestzDuarte2020Submitted}.
+In general, the solution of Eq. \eqref{eq:KineticEqForN} is an integral over the time history of the system that involves delays in the argument of $\omega_{b}\left(t\right)$.
+However, when stochastic collisions dominate the system's dynamics, the system's memory is poorly retained and the dynamics instead become essentially local in time \citep{duarte2018analytical,LestzDuartePoP2021}.
 This occurs when $\nu\gg\gamma_{L,0}-\gamma_{d}$.

-{} The constraints on these parameters become more restrictive as the ratio of drag to scattering is increased, as discussed in \citep{LestzDuarte2020Submitted}.
-Then, to first order in $\omega_{b}^{2}/\nu^{2}$ one can disregard the time derivative in \eqref{eq:KineticEqForN}, which leads to
+The constraints on these parameters become more restrictive as the ratio of drag to scattering is increased \footnote{See Supplemental Material {[}url{]}, Secs.
+6 - 8, which includes \citep{Lilley2009PRL,LestzDuartePoP2021}}.
+Then, to first order in $\left|\omega_{b}^{2}\right|/\nu^{2}$ one can disregard the time derivative in \eqref{eq:KineticEqForN}, yielding

-Using the reality rule $f_{-1}^{(1)}=f_{1}^{(1)*}$, Eq. \eqref{eq:KineticEqForN} can be written to second order in $\omega_{b}^{2}/\nu^{2}$,
+Using the reality rule $f_{-1}^{(1)}=f_{1}^{(1)*}$, Eq. \eqref{eq:KineticEqForN} can be written to second order in $\left|\omega_{b}^{2}\right|/\nu^{2}$,